YPCloudInc/Clouder/md/interview task.md

 # jBuilder Intro Task

 Greetings!
-As part of your YP interview process, you have been requested to create your personal jBoard using jBuilder.
+As part of your YP interview process, you have been requested to create your personal .me jBoard using jBuilder.
 This md will help you with the task.

 ## Getting Started